TextXD/textxd-2020.github.io/content/program/speakers/index.md

 ---
-title: TextXD Speakers
+title: TextXD 2020 Speakers
 event: TextXD 2020
 event_url:
-authors:
+authors: 'Maryam-Vareth'
-- Maryam Vareth
 location: Berkeley, CA
-summary: Meet our distingulished speakers at TextXD.
+summary: Meet our distingulished speakers.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.